Christmas trifle is a traditional festive treat that the whole family is sure to enjoy.

 This classic Christmas trifle recipe is the ultimate Christmas dessert.
-This easy mulled wine trifle recipe from Annie Bell is a real showstopper with layers of custard, cream, sponge and jelly.
-A Christmas twist on a classic British dessert – your mulled wine trifle would make a great alternative to the usual festive desserts.
+An easy trifle recipe from Annie Bell, you’ll find this Christmas trifle is a real showstopper.
+As well as the traditional layers of custard, cream, sponge and jelly that you would find in a classic trifle, this recipe has a festive twist.
+For a Christmas twist on a classic British dessert, there’s mulled wine in this Christmas trifle.
+The festive mulled wine flavour means this Christmas trifle recipe would make a great alternative to the usual festive desserts.
 This recipe serves 8 people and will take around 1hr and 10 mins to prepare and cook.
 It’s best to make this dessert ahead of time and prepare in advance so all you have to do on Christmas Day is add the finishing touches.
 This dessert is a delicious, classic trifle that you’ll want to make time and time again.
 Leftovers can be stored in an airtight container or covered tightly in clingfilm and stored in the fridge for up to 2 days.

 - 150ml sweet white wine